bZxNetwork/bzx.network_website/collections/_posts/2020-07-02-compensation-plan.markdown

 ### Making Traders Whole

-We’ve allocated 2,060,000 vesting BZRX (0.2% total supply) to a fund for traders impacted by the downtime.
+We’ve allocated 2,060,000 vesting BZRX to a fund for traders impacted by the downtime.
 Anyone impacted by the freeze may apply to receive a share of the tokens proportional to the size of the positions open on the day the protocol was down, Feb 18, 2020.

 ### It’s Solved